frazermills/Conways-Game-of-life/README.md

 # Conways-Game-of-life:
 ---

-This project is an adaptation of Conway's Game of Life
+## This project is an adaptation of Conway's Game of Life
 ---

-##Prerequisites:

-Before you begin, ensure that you have met the following requirements:
-* You have python 3.4 or higher installed
-* You have pygame 1.9 or higher installed
-* Please make sure that you have refreshed yourself with [the rules of Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)
+## Rules of the game:

+* The game is operated on an infinite, two-dimensional, orthogonal grid of square cells.
+* Each one of these cells have two states (alive or dead).
+The cells follow these rules:
+    1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
+    2. Any live cell with two or three live neighbours lives on to the next generation.
+    3. Any live cell with more than three live neighbours dies, as if by overpopulation.
+    4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.
+* The oportunities for the game are more complicated that, so I recomend [this for further reading](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Rules)
 ---

-##What I plan to do with this project:
+## What I plan to do with this project:

-[x] To create a simple version that initialises each cell as either dead or alive
+* [x] To create a simple version that initialises each cell as either dead or alive

-[x] Display this data visually using pygame
+* [x] Display this data visually using pygame

-[x] Implement the rules of the game and change each cell's values accordingly
+* [x] Implement the rules of the game and change each cell's values accordingly

-[ ] Add in a custom starting screen with:
+* [ ] Add in a custom starting screen with:

-	[ ] The ability to set custom values for the number of columns and rows
+	* [ ] The ability to set custom values for the number of columns and rows

-	[ ] The ability to change all of the settings
+	* [ ] The ability to change all of the settings

-	[ ] Credits
+	* [ ] Credits

-[ ] An interactive mode that allows for each cell to be modified by user
+* [ ] An interactive mode that allows for each cell to be modified by the user

+## Requirements:
+* python 3
+* pygame